 National Lung Screening Trial: Questions and Answers

 - NLST researchers found approximately 15 to 20 percent fewer lung cancer deaths among trial participants screened with CT.
-This is equivalent to approximately three fewer deaths per 1,000 people screened in the CT group compared to the chest X-ray group (17.6 per 1,000 versus 20.7 per 1,000, respectively).
+This is equivalent to approximately three fewer deaths per 1,000 people screened in the CT group compared to the chest X-ray group over a period of about 7 years of observation (17.6 per 1,000 versus 20.7 per 1,000, respectively).
 (Q2)

 - Tobacco is one of the strongest cancer-causing agents.
 Tobacco use causes many different types of cancers, including lung cancer, as well as chronic lung diseases and cardiovascular diseases.
 The damage caused by smoking is cumulative, and the longer a person smokes, the higher the risk of disease.
 Conversely, if a person quits smoking, much of the damage is reversible over time.
 If you smoke, the most important thing you can do to decrease your risk of dying of a number of conditions, including lung cancer, is to stop smoking.
 (Q6)

 NLST Primary Findings

 The National Lung Screening Trial (NLST) is a lung cancer screening trial sponsored by the National Cancer Institute (NCI) and conducted by the American College of Radiology Imaging Network (ACRIN) and the Lung Screening Study group.